ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {: codeblock}

-or add `?group=true` when querying the view.
+Or add `?group=true` when querying the view.
 The output is grouped and summed by a unique key, in this case, `date`:

 ```json
 {"rows":[